danieltorrey/AT-bus-arrival-prediction/README.md

 # Bus Arrival Analysis

 The objective of this project is to analyse real-time bus data sourced from Auckland Transport as well as other related information such as weather conditions, traffic congestion, public holidays to predict estimated arrival times for buses in Auckland.
+This analysis was conducted as part of a group project for STATS 765 - Statistical Learning for Data Science at the University of Auckland.

 ## Contributors
-@danieltorrey and @leonardophu
+Daniel Torrey and Leonardo Phu